Restaurants, wine bars and similar establishments in Birgu:

 There is a short cut to the Kalkara water front from Birgu through the Gate of Auvergne which is a small tunnel within St James' Bastion just to the East of St James Cavalier (between it and the Post of Castille) thence over a bridge crossing the ditch (moat), and then down several steps - while carefully dodging the business cards of irresponsible dog walkers.

 Moreover if one walks through Kalkara it is also possible to swim in the very small sandy bay of Rinella, and a swimmers' zone has been officially designated here.
 This beach is about 25 minutes on foot from Birgu.
-Unfortunately this tiny stretch of sand is still closely overshadowed by the 'tank cleaning farm' but if this were to be removed as proposed, the beach would be less vulnerable to pollution from this source at least.
+Unfortunately this tiny stretch of sand is still closely overshadowed by the 'tank cleaning farm' .
+In 2008 the Government stated its intent to remove and relocate this plant but in 2012 it decided against doing so after all.
+Had it done so, the beach would be less vulnerable to pollution from this source at least.
 The image alongside shows swimmers in July 2008 during a bus and taxi strike.

 Banks and ATMs in Birgu: